ceifa/sqlier/README.md

 > Alert: This project will not fill all the edge database cases and does not aim to do so.

+## Documentation
+You can find the full library documentaion [here](https://github.com/ceifa/sqlier/wiki).

 ## Usage

 ### Setup a database

-Firstly you will need to setup your databases, you can do it in two ways.
-#### First method: Initialize function
-sqlier can be itnialized by running the initializer function `sqlier.Initialize(name, drive, conn)` which accepts the following arguments:
+Firstly you will need to setup your databases, sqlier can be initialized by running the initializer function `sqlier.Initialize(name, drive, conn)` which accepts the following arguments:

 1. `STRING` `name`: Identification name for the database (can be anything)
 2. `STRING` `driver`: The desired database driver, currently supports: